matter-labs/tutorials/TUTORIAL.md

         } as types.Eip712Meta,
         value: ethers.utils.parseEther("0.0051"), // 0.0051 fails but 0.0049 succeeds
         gasPrice: await provider.getGasPrice(),
-        gasLimit: ethers.BigNumber.from(20000000), // 20M since estimateGas() causes an error and this tx consumes more than 15M at most
+        gasLimit: ethers.BigNumber.from(20000000), // constant 20M since estimateGas() causes an error, and this tx consumes more than 15M at most
         data: "0x"
       }
       const signedTxHash = EIP712Signer.getSignedDigest(ethTransferTx);